logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/authoring-test-procedures-under-on-premises-tfs/tfs-mtm-prerequisites-for-testarchitect/_index.md

 ---
-title: "TFS-MTM prerequisites for TestArchitect"
+title: "Team Foundation Server-Microsoft Test Manager prerequisites for TestArchitect"
 linktitle: "Team Foundation Server-Microsoft Test Manager prerequisites for TestArchitect"
 description: "This section describes the requirements for setting up TestArchitect to develop tests in a TFS-MTM environment."
 weight: 1